 Dog aromatherapy usage is mainstream now.
-Ten or so years ago when I first created RELAX Roll-On Dog Aromatherapy using essential oils for dogs was still considered pretty woo-woo, even fringe.
+Fifteen or so years ago, when we first created Relax Roll-On Dog Aromatherapy, using essential oils for dogs was still considered pretty woo-woo, even fringe.
 Over the last few years we have seen more acceptance of what were once considered alternative treatments.
-Seems like our great-grandparents actually knew what they were talking about.

-It has been proven that smells connect us emotionally to events in our past and trigger memories, both pleasant (gingerbread cookies baking) and not-so-much.
+It has been proven that smells connect us emotionally to events in our past and trigger memories, both pleasant (gingerbread cookies baking) and the not-so-pleasant (that 2-day drive you took with your uncle who wore too much Hai Karate aftershave).
 Since ours dogs have much more powerful noses than our puny sniffers, they will benefit even more from the light usage of essential oils.

 Oils have also been shown to reduce anxiety and inflammation, fight infections by inhibiting bacteria, keeping fungi and viruses from growing and to soothe muscle aches and pains.
 Aromatherapy oils are also used to lessen stress, calm anxiety, activate memory and more…in people and their pets.